MD2Korg/CerebralCortex-Vagrant/README.md

   ```

 ## Mac OS X:
-These steps are performed from the command line with the support of [Homebrew](https://brew.sh/) and do not need a graphical interface.
+These steps are performed from the command line (Terminal) with the support of [Homebrew](https://brew.sh/) and do not need a graphical interface.

 1. Install VirtualBox and Vagrant
   ```bash